-The prior year recommendation regarding employee timesheets has been resolved.
-The prior year recommendations pertaining to the segregation of duties and the collections agency (NBBC) have not been resolved and are included as recommendations in the 2018 audit report.
+The prior year recommendation pertaining to the collections agency (NBCC) has been resolved in the current year.
+The prior year recommendations pertaining to the segregation of duties and confirming orders have not been resolved and are included as recommendations in the 2019 audit report.